bbauska/UofM-AdvStyling/readme.md

   style="width:40%"
   alt="" />

-The second type, **adaptive design**, means that the server figures out what kind of device you&apos;re running on and then returns specific HTML and CSS for that page.
+The second type, <b>adaptive design</b>, means that the server figures out what kind of device you&apos;re running on and then returns specific HTML and CSS for that page.
 So, you can get completely different code depending upon what device you&apos;re using.